Bobcat photos, video and story details by Melanie Piazza

 Bobcat kittens habituate very easily so it was imperative that our staff and volunteers have as little contact with her as possible.

-Centers who raise Bobcats from bottle-feeding age actually have to wear a Bobcat costume whenever they feed or clean their charges!
+Centers who raise Bobcats from bottle-feeding age actually have to wear camouflage (an outfit called a Ghillie Suit) whenever they feed or clean their charges!
 Here at WildCare, a single staff member was selected to be the one to feed and clean the kitten daily.
 This care was provided as quickly as possible, with as little interaction as possible.

 The risk of this cat becoming habituated to humans was so high that, even though all of WildCare's outdoor rehabilitation cages were full, the next morning we moved a group of opossums back indoors and refurbished their cage so that the Bobcat could be moved to an outdoor cage where she wouldn't hear humans talking.
 All this happened while we worked to find a Bobcat buddy for her.